Max-sudo/Python-DS/README.md

 4) Time Series - Energy Prediction</br></br>
 This project focuses on predicting energy use via time series modeling.
 Specifically, energy use is modeled using linear regression (OLS), exponential smoothing, SARIMA, and ensemble models.</br>

+5) Target Shuffling</br></br>
+A novel implementation of methodologies described in the following paper: Evaluate the Vailidity of Your Discovery with Target Shuffling: John Elder)(https://www.elderresearch.com/wpcontent/uploads/2020/10/Whitepaper_Evaluate_the_Validity_of_Your_Discovery_with_Target_Shuffling.pdf).
+Target shuffling provides an straightfoward, easy to implement, and intuitive way to gauge the validity of modeling results.